UPDATE 27th March 2020

-A fabulous, hand-crafted quilt of 30 squares, depicting wildlife and local landmarks of Rye Harbour has been created to celebrate 50 years of Rye Harbour Nature Reserve in 2020 and to raise funds for our Discovery Centre.
+The fabulous, hand-crafted quilt of 30 squares, depicting wildlife and local landmarks of Rye Harbour was created to celebrate 50 years of Rye Harbour Nature Reserve in 2020 and to raise funds for our Discovery Centre.

-There is a raffle - 50 prizes to be drawn on the 15th March - the anniversary of when the first Rye Harbour Nature Reserve warden started work in 1970.
+There was a raffle - 50 prizes were drawn on the 15th March 2020 - the anniversary of when the first Rye Harbour Nature Reserve warden started work in 1970.
 Prizes listed below.

 These are the individual squares and the stitchers who made them: